Unobservable causal loops as a way to explain both the quantum computational speedup and quantum nonlocality: Time-symmetrizing the ordinary quantum description of nonlocality

 The point is that table (\ref{costad}) hosts Costa de Beauregard's explanation of quantum nonlocality.
-One should assume that, in causal order, the measurement of $\;\hat{B}$ at time $t_{1}$ only projects the reduced density operator of register $B$ on $\left \vert 01\right \rangle _{B}\left \langle 01\right \vert _{B}$, leaving that of register $A$ unaltered.
-Then this reduced density operator, by $\hat{\mathbf{U}}_{0 ,1}^{\dag }$, propagates backwards in time from $t_{1}$ to $t_{0}$, where it locally projects the original entangled state on the sharp state $\vert 01 \rangle _{B}\vert 01 \rangle _{A}$.
-Eventually the latter state, by $\hat{\mathbf{U}}_{0 ,2}$ , propagates forward in time from $t_{0}$ to $t_{2}$.
+One should assume that, in causal order, the measurement of$\;\hat{B}$ at time $t_{1}$ only projects the reduced density operator of register $B$ on $\left \vert 01\right \rangle _{B}\left \langle 01\right \vert _{B}$, leaving that of register $A$ unaltered.
+Then this projection propagates backwards in time from $t_{1}$ to $t_{0}$.
+At time $t_{0}$, it locally projects the original maximally entangled state on the sharp state $\vert 01 \rangle _{B}\vert 01 \rangle _{A}$.
+Eventually the latter state propagates forward in time from $t_{0}$ to $t_{2}$ where it becomes the state immediately before and after the final measurement.

 Note that, under this interpretation, the fact that the measurement of\textbf{$\;\hat{B}$} at time $t_{1}$ instantly changes also the state of the space separate register $A$ is, so to speak, a coincidence.
-It does change the state of register $A$, but locally, through the unitary propagation that first goes backwards in time from $t_{1}$ to $t_{0}$, then forward in time from $t_{0}$ to $t_{1}$.
-This is what creates the semblance of action at a distance.
+It does instantly change the state of register $A$, but by two causally successive local propagations, one backwards in time from $t_{1}$ to $t_{0}$ and the other forward in time from $t_{0}$ to $t_{1}$.
+Of course, these two propagations take the same amount of time, but one with a negative and the other with a positive sign, so that the overall time taken is zero.
+This is what emulates action at a distance.

-As is well known, Costa de Beauregard's explanation received little attention by the community of physicists in general $\left [15\right ]$.
+Costa de Beauregard's explanation received little attention by the majority of physicists $\left [30\right ]$.
 It is difficult to say why because one should explain silence.
 Likely, the notion that causality can go backwards in time, even along the objectively ideal reversible processes of quantum mechanics, is hardly accepted.
-In the next subsection, we will rebuild a similar explanation by means of the TS formalism.
+In the next subsection, we will rebuild a similar explanation by means of the time-symmetrization formalism, thus replacing usual retrocausaliy by its present unobservable form.